Postal Facts - U.S. Postal Service

 9 Greener than you think.
 Free Priority Mail boxes meet Sustainable Forestry initiative and Forest Stewardship Council certification standards.
 This means the paper for those boxes comes from well-managed forests.
 In addition, the boxes include at least 30-percent recycled content.

 8 Retail giant.
-The Postal Service has the nation's largest retail network — bigger than McDonald’s, Starbucks and Walmart combined, domestically.
+With more than 31,000 retail offices, the Postal Service has the nation's largest retail network — bigger than McDonald’s — bigger than Starbucks — bigger than Walmart.

 7 Global.
 The Postal Service processes and delivers 43 percent of the world's mail and is constantly innovating to make customer experiences better.